elasticio/elasticio.github.io/_developer-guide/local-agents.md

 ## Virtual Machine setup

-To start setting up the Virtual Machine we need the following files and setups:
+To start setting up the Virtual Machine you need the following files and setups:

-*   **Virtual Machine Manager** - we use the Oracle VM VirtualBox Manager.
+*   **Virtual Machine Manager** - you can use the Oracle VM VirtualBox Manager.
 If you don't have it, visit the [VirtualBox Download page](https://www.virtualbox.org/wiki/Downloads) to get the version for your OS and install it.
 *   **Virtual Machine Image** - download the [elasticio-local-agent-1.0.3.tar.gz](https://cdn.elastic.io/localagent/elasticio-local-agent-1.0.3.tar.gz) compressed archive (about 1.6 GB).
 *   **Virtual Machine Descriptor files** - `agent-gateway` and `agent-boatswain` files specifically created for your agent.
 These files are provided by {{site.data.tenant.name}} directly.

-To start with setup unpack the **Virtual Machine Image** to find these two files:
+To start with the setup unpack the downloaded **Virtual Machine Image** file to find these two files:

 1. Virtual Machine description – `elasticio-local-agent-1.0.3.ovf` (~ 8 KB)
 2. Virtual Machine Disk image – `elasticio-local-agent-1.0.3-disk001.vmdk` (~ 1.57 GB)